150balbes/Jetson-Nano/Documentation/power/pm_qos_interface.rst

 one of the parameters.

 Two different PM QoS frameworks are available:
-1. PM QoS classes for cpu_dma_latency, network_latency, network_throughput,
+1. PM QoS classes for cpu_dma_latency
-memory_bandwidth.
-2. the per-device PM QoS framework provides the API to manage the per-device latency constraints and PM QoS flags.
+2. The per-device PM QoS framework provides the API to manage the per-device latency constraints and PM QoS flags.

 Each parameters have defined units: